jkbhu85/project-bhasha/README.md

 # project-bhasha
-Providing good translations for Internet and computer vocabulary.
+Providing good translations in Hindi for internet and computer vocabulary.